Updated May 2025

 Below is a photo with distortion correction disabled.
 If it doesn’t bother you here, it likely won’t bother you ever.

 The 35 FLE’s bokeh is not as clinically perfect as some other lenses like the Zeiss 35/1.4 or the Voigtlander 35/2 APO.
 The 35 FLE produces soap-bubble bokeh in the background, which adds contrasty edges to out-of-focus regions and can make them look harsh.
-There’s also a noticeable amount of green-magenta longitudinal CA, or spherochromatism.
-Despite all of this, I always love how my 35 FLE renders.
+I actually don’t mind this and I always love how my 35 FLE renders.
 It has some character without being overtly ugly or distracting.

 Sharpness, infinity: